exogee-technology/kew/README.md

 - Create a _Queue_
 - Attach a _Platform_ for storage and data persistence.
 - Register one or more _Action_\ s to perform various types of tasks.
-- Actions are simple objects with lifecycle methods.
+- Actions are classes with lifecycle methods.
 - Add _Task_\ s to the _Queue_.

 ## Example